kubernetes-sigs/jobset/keps/498-GroupScheduling/README.md

     so that it is no longer empty.
 This will trigger Kubelet to populate the initContainer mount point.
- 5. Now that the mount point directory path exists in the initContainer, it will exit and allow the main workload container to start.
+ 5. Now that the mount point directory path exists in the initContainer, it will exit and allow the main container to start.

 #### Example JobSet spec AFTER webhook injection: